WetDogWeather/TerrierMobile/README.md

 <img width="315" alt="Screenshot 2024-12-08 at 11 42 33 PM" src="https://github.com/user-attachments/assets/99d4dab9-d0d6-49a3-a49d-52ecd6859abf">

 ## Service and API Key
 You'll see this in the example app, but you'll need to start the TrrService and it requires a stack name and API key.
-You can use the dev stack to get started, but you'll want to sxwitch to your own stack ASAP.
+You can use the dev stack to get started, but you'll want to switch to your own stack ASAP.
 We'll also provide you with an API key to pass into the Service.